28ede1/untitled-asteroids-repo/README.md

 if sys.platform not in ("emscripten", "wasi"):
     import requests

    to fix this.
-API just wont work.
+API just wont work without doing this.

 6. Follow these instructions for running the first deployment.

   note: for raylib, under run: